 Maintaining the cooperative’s public member register in accordance with the Co-operatives Act.

 Submitting the necessary information to the Tax Administration in accordance with fiscal legislation.

 Disclosing information to authorities when responding to statutory information requests.

 Article 6.1 f) Legitimate interest

-	Planning and developing the S Group’s business operations, such as analytics, customer groupings, profiling, opinion polls and market surveys
+Planning and developing the S Group’s business operations, such as analytics, customer groupings, profiling, opinion polls and market surveys and processing customer feedback

 Disclosure of data between S Group organisations